 - Ingesting a dog toxin like chocolate or a foreign object

 In these situations, the bigger problem is the medical condition causing the vomiting, and not necessarily the car itself.
-However, it is good to keep in mind that remembering that they felt sick in the car and ended up at the vet for tests and treatment could make some dogs anxious about future car trips.
+However, the memory of feeling sick in the car and ending up at the vet for tests and treatment could make some dogs anxious about future car trips and therefore more likely to get car sick again.

 How do you know your dog is anxious in the car?

-Either way, I recommend all dog parents watch for signs of anxiety whenever they are riding in the car with their dog.
+Because anxiety and car sickness are so closely related, it is a good idea for dog parents to watch for signs of anxiety whenever they are riding in the car with their dog.
 Some of these signs include:

 - Pacing